henriquecholo/bootstrap-vs-foundation-talk/src/README.md

 ---

 ## Right library for the project
-  - Structure
   - Both structures are simmilary: Install using *bower*, run with *grunt*, use *SASS*, *JS* codes and more
   - LESS X SASS
    - Bootstrap uses LESS and now SASS is compatible.
-Foundation uses *only* SASS(advanced with Libsass)
+Foundation uses *only* SASS (advanced with Libsass)
   - *Mobile First VS Mobile Also*
    - Foundation was made to be built on Mobile First
-   - Bootstrap was made to be built on Desktop and will also fit for mobile
+   - Bootstrap was made to be built on Desktop and fit for mobile

 ----